AgateTravel WeLiveToServe

 Travel Highlights: Firework Show & Traditional Festival

-Firework Show
+Fireworks Show

-Kishu Odori Bundara Festival
+Kishu Odori Bundarabushi Festival

-The center of Wakayama City comes alive with the festival on August 2.
+The center of Wakayama City comes alive with the festival atmosphere on August 2.
 It’s primarily a dance procession featuring tens of thousands of participants in kimonos or yukatas (Japanese-style bathrobes), who dance to the beat of the music as they parade through the streets.
 Along with the richly adorned floats and lantern decorations in some areas, you quickly get into a festive mood.
 When you feel tired or hungry, you might as well wander around the roadside stalls, where grilled food, yummy ice cream, lucky drawings and fishing games await your exploration.

 Practical Information for Wakayama Trip in August